1

 A well-written cover letter for a registered nurse typically ranges from 250 to 400 words.
 Be concise, focusing on relevant experiences, skills, and your passion for nursing.
 Please keep it to one page, ensuring that essential information stands out to the hiring manager.

-It’s best to tailor each cover letter to the specific nursing job you’re applying for.
-Customize the content to match the job requirements, company values, and job description.
+Although you can create a master cover letter template with most of your qualifications, you should tailor this for each job.
+Trim your cover letter down to two or three accomplishments that match the job requirements, company values, and job description.
 Please address the hiring manager by name to make it more personalized and impactful.

 It’s generally not recommended to mention salary expectations in the cover letter.
 Focus on showcasing your qualifications and enthusiasm for the role.
 Salary negotiations usually occur during the later stages of the hiring process.